alexretana/JobPilot-JobSearchAssistant/tsx_update_checklist.md

 - [ ] Instantiate `SkillBankService` in Skill Bank components
 - [ ] Adapt component logic to use `SkillBankService` methods
 - [ ] Update TypeScript types to match `SkillBankService` interfaces
+- [ ] Start subprocess servers (frontend and backend) for Skill Bank validation
+- [ ] Use Playwright MCP server to navigate to Skill Bank components
-- [ ] Run Playwright tests to verify Skill Bank components work correctly
+- [ ] Take screenshots to verify Skill Bank components render correctly
-- [ ] Verify Skill Bank operations work correctly
+- [ ] Verify Skill Bank operations work correctly through visual validation

 ### 4. Resume Builder Components
 - [ ] Identify all components using `resumeApi` imports (if any)